d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

 The empirical scaling behaviors in :citet:`kaplan2020scaling` have been tested in subsequent large Transformer models.
 For example, GPT-3 supported this hypothesis with two more orders of magnitude in :numref:`fig_scaling-gpt3`.

+## Large Language Models

-The scalability of Transformers in the GPT series has inspired subsequent Transformer language models.
+The scalability of Transformers in the GPT series has inspired subsequent large language models.
 While the Transformer decoder in GPT-3 was largely followed in OPT (Open Pretrained Transformers) :cite:`zhang2022opt` using only 1/7th the carbon footprint of the former, the GPT-2 Transformer decoder was used in training the 530-billion-parameter Megatron-Turing NLG :cite:`smith2022using` with 270 billion training tokens.
 Following the GPT-2 design, the 280-billion-parameter Gopher :cite:`rae2021scaling` pretrained with 300 billion tokens achieved state-of-the-art performance across the majority on about 150 diverse tasks.
 Inheriting the same architecture and using the same compute budget of Gopher, Chinchilla :cite:`hoffmann2022training` is a substantially smaller (70 billion parameters) model that trains much longer (1.4 trillion training tokens), outperforming Gopher on many tasks.
 To continue the scaling line of language modeling, PaLM (Pathway Language Model) :cite:`chowdhery2022palm`, a 540-billion-parameter Transformer decoder with modified designs pretrained on 780 billion tokens, outperformed average human performance on the BIG-Bench benchmark :cite:`srivastava2022beyond`.
 Further training PaLM on 38.5 billion tokens containing scientific and mathematical content results in Minerva :cite:`lewkowycz2022solving`, a large language model that can answer nearly a third of undergraduate-level problems that require quantitative reasoning, such as in physics, chemistry, biology, and economics.